dlipovetsky/cluster-api/docs/control-plane-management.md

 1. To support a newer version of Kubernetes, each control plane replica is replaced, in a rolling sequence, by a control plane replica with newer packages.
 (In practice, replicas can be upgraded in place, but Cluster API has decided to support replace upgrades only.)
 1. The control plane is deleted.

 Let's look in more detail at each event.
-For simplicitly, the following assumes topology A.
+For simplicitly, the following assumes topology A and a machine or pod-based control plane.
+Managed control planes can be created, scaled, upgraded, and deleted by the end user; failed replicas are repaired by the service responsible for the control plane.

 ### Create